-For entries in the Listings and Opportunities Sections of the Summer 2016 (June) Issue of Printmaking Today - for exhibitions, events and opportunities planned for June, July and August 2016.
-Deadline for entries 1 April
+For entries in the Listings and Opportunities Sections of the Autumn 2017 (September) Issue of Printmaking Today - for exhibitions, events and opportunities planned for September, October and November 2017.
+Deadline for entries 1 July 2017

 Please note that we cannot read all the emails we receive via online marketing services (e.g. MailChimp).
 If you wish to ensure your exhibition is noted please send the details to us directly with 'Listings' in the subject line.

-The deadline for advertisements for the Summer 2016 is 1 May 2016 please email to book space
+The deadline for advertisements for the Autumn 2017 Issue is 1 August 2017 please email to book space

 Printmaking Today now has a sister publication Illustration - It's all about Illustration for more information please visit www.illustration-mag.com

 Profiles of Bill Jacklin RA - Emily Floyd - Kim Lowe - Simon Kaan - plus analysis of the role of printmakers in the creation of modern money - a visit to Rembrandt's former house and studio.